WeDoTDD/reactjs-fullstack-tdd-kata/README.md

 # 🔴🟢🔵 reactjs-fullstack-tdd-kata

+This kata was created by the folks behind **[WeDoTDD.com](https://WeDoTDD.com)** - lists companies, teams, software crafters, and coaches who TDD

 This kata is meant for **_anyone_** out there in the world who wants to try it.

 Take your time to read this.
 Don't skim it.